equinor/fmu-ensemble/CONTRIBUTING.rst

 2. Clone your fork locally::

      $ git clone git@git.equinor.com:<your-user>/fmu-ensemble.git
+     $ cd fmu-ensemble
      $ git remote add upstream git@git.equinor.no:fmu-utilities/fmu-ensemble.git

    This means your `origin` is now your personal fork, while the actual master is at `upstream`.

-3. See the rest of recipee here: https://git.equinor.com/fmu-utilities/fmu-coding-practice/blob/master/developer-guide.md
+3. See the rest of recipe here: https://git.equinor.com/fmu-utilities/fmu-coding-practice/blob/master/developer-guide.md